 While a detailed discussion of guidelines for estimation of uncertainty in measurement is beyond the scope of this manual, operators should understand that the largest contributor to the measurement uncertainty in the measured BrAC is the natural sampling variability inherent to how the subject provides the breath sample.
 In a complete test, the measured BrAC is the product of the analysis of two separate breath samples.
 Each breath sample will have a slightly different chemical composition due to its interactions with the subject's alveolar blood supply and respiratory tract.
-This interaction is largely what causes the BrAC curve to rise early during the exhalation before eventually leveling off.
+These interaction are largely what causes the BrAC curve to rise early during the exhalation before eventually leveling off.
 This is a limitation imposed by human physiology, but its effect on the variability of sample results can be minimized by encouraging subjects to give reproducible, maximum exhalations.
 In fact, a study of replicate samples from test subjects shows that variability between samples goes down as the breath volume delivered goes up.
 This limitation is one reason that the Intoxilyzer 9000 requires all breath samples to meet certain criteria before they will be accepted as adequate or sufficient.
-Ultimately any breath sample that is composed of less than 100 % "deep lung" alveolar air, or air that has not reached chemical and thermal equilibrium with the pulmonary alveoli, will have a lower alcohol concentration than the subject's actual alveolar alcohol concentration.
+Ultimately any breath sample that is composed of air that has not achieved complete chemical and thermal equilibrium with the pulmonary alveoli will have a alcohol concentration lower than the subject's actual alveolar alcohol concentration.
+In practical terms its is unlikely that a breath sample of 100 % "deep lung" alveolar air will be obtained during a breath test; however, the more complete the exhalation the more closely the measured BrAC will resemble the alveolar alcohol concentration.